Ferrari's New F8 Tributo Isn't Just Insanely Fast, It's Key to Profit Growth

-Ferrari (NYSE: RACE) shared details about its latest model ahead of its debut at this week's Geneva Motor Show.
-The new F8 Tributo is a two-seat, mid-engined V8-powered sports car that will replace the 488 GTB when it goes into production later this year.
+Ferrari's new F8 Tributo is a two-seat, mid-engined V8-powered sports car that will replace the 488 GTB when it goes into production later this year and deep pocketed investors and drivers will be watching.

 Given that Ferraris sell in tiny numbers compared to most cars, a new model might not seem like much of a big deal.
 But the F8 Tributo is the first new model of several that Ferrari will launch over the next couple of years in an important revamp of its product portfolio -- and Ferrari is counting on strong sales of the new F8 to help fund that revamp.